-A question often asked is “Why I am not able to boot and install Windows 10/7 from a USB drive?”
-Many PC users, especially beginners, aren’t aware of the fact that one needs to enable booting from USB in BIOS and change the boot order in order to boot from a bootable USB drive.
+A question often asked is, “Why I am not able to boot and install Windows 10/7 from a USB drive?”
+Many PC users, especially beginners, aren’t aware of the fact that one needs to enable booting from USB in BIOS and change the boot order to boot from a bootable USB drive.

 Can’t boot or install Windows 10/8/7 from USB drive?

 Check if your USB drive is bootable